SaaS marketing metrics?

 ❖ What is CAC?

-How much did you spend to acquire a customer?
+How much did you spend to gain a customer?
 Let’s find out.

 ❖ How to measure CAC?